DrRoad/fdk/README.md

 7. Time Series Hyperaparameter tuning
 8. Forecast

-Autoforecast is also accompanied by a front-end and cloud solution to improve user experience.
+FDK is also accompanied by a front-end and cloud solution to improve user experience.

 # Installation